It is a Tuesday.

 I taste the stanzas of her life.

 On Thursday, I no longer count.
-I simply sit, and I wait, not as a writer, not as a student of accounting who has forgotten all about numbers and can barely balance the checkbook.
+The nurse tells me to embrace the silence, to let her go.
+I should no longer sing.
+And so I sit, and I wait, not as a writer, not as a student of accounting who has forgotten all about numbers and can barely balance the checkbook.

 I wait as this dying woman’s daughter.